 Draw in the outlines again with your 6B pencil to sharpen up the image.
 Make it nice and dark and keep your marks loose.
 You may wish to hold the pencil by the tip to loosen up.
 Don’t worry if you go outside the lines.
 That’s what makes a loose authentic picture drawn by a unique person – you!

 In the end, I thought my painting made the girl look too pretty.
 If you research Modigliani’s work, you will see the elongation much more pronounced and the faces more mask like.
+If you would like to paint Modigliani’s “Woman with Black Cravat”, in acrylics follow this Zen School post in the Copy Famous Artists series.

 Here is a portrait done by Modigliani for you to compare your work with.